Interpolation for the two-way modal mu-calculus: Preliminaries

 We define the \emph{vocabulary of $\phi$}, written $\Voc(\phi)$, to be the set of propositions and actions occurring in $\phi$ (with the proviso that we include both $a$ and $\conv{a}$ in the vocabulary of any expression in which $a$ or $\conv{a}$ occurs).

 We refer to formulas of the form $\mu x . \phi$ and $\nu x . \phi$ as $\mu$- and \emph{$\nu$-formulas}, respectively; formulas of either kind are called \emph{fixpoint formulas}, and the symbols $\mu$ and $\nu$ themselves are \emph{fixpoint operators}.
 This terminology is in line with the intended semantics, where $\mu x. \phi$ and $\nu x. \phi$ describe, respectively, the least and greatest fixpoint of $\phi$ with respect to $x$.
+We use $\eta,\lambda \in \{ \mu, \nu \}$ to denote arbitrary fixpoint operators.

 Formulas that do not contain fixpoint operators are called \emph{fixpoint-free formulas}.
 We use standard terminology and notation for the binding of variables by the fixpoint operators and for the substitution operation.
+We define $\FV(\phi)$ to be the set of free variables occurring in a formula $\phi$.
 We call a formula $\phi$ a \emph{sentence} if all variable occurrences in $\phi$ are bound.
 Unless otherwise noted we will assume that every formula is a sentence.
 We make sure only to apply substitution in situations where no variable capture will occur.
 An important use of the substitution operation concerns the \emph{unfolding} $\chi[\xi/x]$ of a fixpoint formula $\xi = \eta x . \chi$.

 Given two formulas $\phi,\psi \in \muMLtwo$ we write $\phi \tracestep \psi$ if either $\phi$ is boolean or modal and $\psi$ is a direct subformula of $\phi$, or else $\phi$ is a fixpoint formula and $\psi$ is its unfolding.
 The \emph{closure} $\Clos(\Phi) \subseteq \muMLtwo$ of $\Phi \subseteq \muMLtwo$ is the least superset of $\Phi$ that is closed under this relation.
 It is well known that $\Clos(\Phi)$ is finite iff $\Phi$ is finite.
 A \emph{trace} is a sequence $(\phi_{n})_{n<\kappa}$, with $\kappa \leq \omega$, such that $\phi_{n} \tracestep \phi_{n+1}$, for all $n + 1 < \kappa$.
 It is well known that any infinite trace $\tau = (\phi_{n})_{n<\omega}$ features a unique formula $\phi$ that occurs infinitely often on $\tau$ and is a subformula of $\phi_{n}$ for cofinitely many $n$.
 This formula is always a fixpoint formula, and where it is of the form $\eta x.\psi$ we call $\tau$ an \emph{$\eta$-trace}.